- Body Color

-For consignment, a 1965 Bowtie warship (Corvette) with a 327ci 350hp drivetrain, red fiberglass, nice black interior and a white convertible top in excellent condition.
-Side-pipes, knockoff turbine style wheels, front quarter air vents (shark gills) and all restored to very nice condition, and we now have a classic for your driveway and ultimate enjoyment.
+For consignment, a 1965 Bowtie warship, (Corvette), with a later model V8, red fiberglass, nice black interior and a white convertible top in presentable condition.
+Side-pipes, knockoff turbine style wheels, front quarter air vents (shark gills) and all restored to good condition, and we now have a classic for your driveway and ultimate enjoyment.
 Turn the key and be off!

-Red painted fiberglass showing some areas of distress mini “fractures” throughout can be seen if you look very closely.
+Red painted fiberglass showing some areas of distress mini “fractures” throughout can be seen if you look very closely and very noticeable areas of repair on the nose and top of the driver's fender.
 With the split wrap around bumpers, hidden headlights, newly designed grille and a hint of a stinger on the hood, the design for the front of this car is meant to slice through the air.
 A chromed trimmed windshield surround, and sleek rear of this car with more split wrap around bumpers and round taillights.
 These year 'Vettes really had the shark/stingray look.
-A nice white clean canvas top in convertible form is atop, and sports a clear plastic rear window, as well as moves up and down with ease.
-All this aero art form sits upon 15-inch turbine style knockoff hubs and all wrapped up in thin whites completes the “look”.
+A lightly soiled white canvas top in convertible form is atop, and sports a hazed plastic rear window, as well as moves up and down with ease.
+All this aero art form sits upon 15-inch turbine style knockoff hubs and all wrapped up in raised white letter rubber to complete the "look".

-Near perfect black vinyl covers the bomber style low back buckets that have a center console racing past them and up to the dash it goes.
-Here it ascends skyward housing the vertically mounted radio, and temp control knobs with a large chronograph clock in the center.
+Supple black vinyl covers the bomber style low back buckets, presenting with a split seam on the driver's lower cushion, that have a center console racing past them and up to the dash it goes.
+Here it ascends skyward housing the vertically mounted AM/FM/Cassette radio, and temp control knobs with a large chronograph clock in the center.
 From here the dash spreads out using 2 eyebrow arched panels, the driver's side housing the gauge and knob cluster, and the passenger side the brushed aluminum panel glovebox.
-Black padded vinyl covers the dash top and is all in excellent condition.
+Black padded vinyl covers the dash top "eyebrows" and is all in excellent condition.
 A teak wood steering wheel fronts this clean and mean dash and adds a touch of warmth to the overall interior.
-Speaking of warmth, showroom condition black carpeting is flooding the floors, and a shout out to the door panels which are also near perfection with their molded plastic and chrome trimmings with chromed cranks, actuator and pulls.
-Behind the passengers a flip up tonneau red fiberglass hinged panel covers not only the top in the down position, but also a black carpeted storage area which is also nearly perfect in condition.
+Speaking of warmth, very nice black carpeting is flooding the floors, and a shout out to the door panels which are also near perfection with their molded plastic and chrome trimmings with chromed cranks, actuator and pulls.
+Behind the passengers a flip up tonneau red fiberglass hinged panel covers not only the top in the down position, but also a faded black carpeted storage area with aftermarket speakers added.

-A super quick starter, smooth idle and upon the press of the accelerator, a quick response to move forward, so it was off to the test track.
-Here it handled like it was on rails, had bias free panic stopping, and fantastic acceleration from that all buttoned up 327 power plant.
-I noticed the radio was inoperable, and the headlights turn on, but did not pop up, so they will need a look-see.
+In need of a new battery and cables we were able to get this shark fired up with the help of a jump box.
+Once powered it was a super quick starter, settled into a smooth idle and upon the press of the accelerator, a quick response to move forward, so it was off to the test track.
+Here it handled like it was on rails, had bias free panic stopping, and fantastic acceleration from that all buttoned up 350ci power plant.
+I noticed the radio was inoperable but all else was working.

-A fine example of the 1965 Convertible Corvette, the right red, the right top (convertible) and the right engine (327/4BBL), and on the prowl for its next victim.
+A fine example of the 1965 Convertible Corvette that you don't have to be afraid to enjoy and drive.
+The right red, the right top (convertible) and the right engine (350/4bbl), and on the prowl for its next victim.
 “When the shark bites….”

 S-St. Louis, MO Assy Plant